Health and Safety

 - Worldwide network: Rest assured that you’re never alone—with WorldStrides team members and offices on six continents around the world, there’s always a WorldStrides team member ready to assist you in real-time.

-- Insurance: We’ve partnered with Trip Mate and global partners to set the standards for medical, evacuation, and liability insurance with best-in-class support that provides an extra layer of coverage for our participants, our Group Leaders, and the schools with which we partner.
+- Coverage: We’ve partnered with global partners to set the standards for medical, evacuation, and liability insurance with best-in-class support that provides an extra layer of coverage for our participants, our Group Leaders, and the schools with which we partner.

 A Team Approach to Our New Normal

-The Back to Travel Task Force leverages decades of experience across our company to assess the safety of our host cities/venues, stay abreast of openings/closings, understand new protocols and regulations from our partners, and create trainings and detailed safety plans to manage the risk associated with COVID-19.
-The Back to Travel group is also informed by the government of Canada, CDC and WHO guidelines as well as the guidance of the team at The George Washington Department of Emergency Medicine, who staff our Doctors on Call program.
-We are also closely monitoring the evolving standards of the travel industry and will continue to update our plans as new information on COVID-19 comes to light.
+WorldStrides' Back to Travel Task Force leverages decades of experience across our company to assess the safety of the destinations we travel, stay abreast of openings/closings, understand new protocols and regulations from our partners, and create trainings and detailed safety plans to manage the risk associated with COVID-19.
+The Back to Travel group, led by Chief Academic, Health and Safety Officer Terri Morgoglione, is also informed by the CDC, the Government of Canada, as well as the guidance of the team at The George Washington Department of Emergency Medicine who staff our Doctors on Call program.
+We are also closely monitoring the evolving standards of the education community and the travel industry, and will continue to update our plans as new information on COVID-19 comes to light.

 Adaptations for Safety

-Things continue to change, so some of the protocols detailed below may change too.
-They will likely differ slightly from group to group, and city to city, because we are committed to getting it right.
+WorldStrides will continue to rely on our deep network of safety resources, including our exclusive Doctors on Call program, 24/7 On Call centre, and age-appropriate adult supervision to adapt in this changing environment.
+Our staff is fully vaccinated, and all our protocols detailed below will be continuously evaluated, and will likely differ slightly from group to group, and city to city, because we are committed to getting it right.